-As a kid I collected leaves and obsessed about species identification as I encountered them around city and forest.
-Over the years I’ve supplemented our home heating with firewood that I cut and split from dead scavenged trees.
-I own a small share in a little piece of woods in southern New Hampshire, a hemlock/beech forest with which I’ve become intimately involved in both my personal photography and in learning about forest management issues.
-All this has awakened an increasing sense of awe and respect for these wild, outwardly static-looking slowly growing live things that form a context for so much of my life, and which often find their way to the foreground of my vision.
+As a kid I collected leaves and obsessed about species identification in my encounters with them around city and forest.
+Over the years I’ve supplemented my home's heating with the firewood I've cut and split from dead scavenged trees.
+I own a small share of a little piece of woods in southern New Hampshire; a hemlock/beech forest with which I’ve become intimately involved, both in my personal image making and in learning about the interrelationship of humans and forests and trees and life.
+It's deepened my sense of awe and respect for these wild slow-growing things/beings that have been a context for so much of my life, and so often find their way to the foreground of my vision.